+OPEN SPACE

-OPEN SPACE - Open space is an integral part of the project that helps to define and complement the other land uses.
-The open space will include drainage areas, recreation facilities, pedestrian corridors, setbacks from major roads, aesthetic amenities, and enhancement of natural features.
+Open space is an integral part of the project that helps to define and complement the other land uses.
+The open space will include drainage areas, recreation facilities, pedestrian corridors, setbacks from major roads, aesthetic amenities, separations from active agricultural areas, and preservation and enhancement of natural features.
 In some instances an open space corridor may serve several purposes simultaneously.
-For example, open space corridors may include some combination of the following uses: pedestrian walkways, multi-modal paths, an informal jogging path, a pathway for open drainage swales that are landscaped as a visual amenity, and/or a site for water quality features that treats urban runoff before being discharged to a natural water course or public drainage systems.
+For example, open space corridors may include some combination of the following uses: pedestrian walkways, multi-modal paths, an informal jogging path, a pathway for open drainage swales that are landscaped as a visual amenity, and/or a site for water quality features that treats cleansing urban runoff before being discharged to a natural water course or public drainage systems.